epogrebnyak/lamr/README.md

 but what if you wanted to study and practice Python at your own computer and do it on the command line?

-`lamr` is a package that provides this opportunity - it is a manual and a collection runnable code examples and resources, suitable for beginners.

 ## How to start

 You should have a working installation of Python on your computer and a terminal,